 Source: Cafe Nilson

-Fried Hairy Gourd Melon with shrimp and noodles
+Hairy Gourd Melon soup with meat

 Source: Dish Maps